databrickslabs/migrate/README.md

 2. `Token`: When this happens, paste in the token you generated for the old databricks account.

-Repeat the steps above for the new databricks account and change the `oldWS` profile name to something like `newWS` in order to keep track of which account you're exporting FROM and which account you're inporting TO.
+Repeat the steps above for the new databricks account and change the `oldWS` profile name to something like `newWS` in order to keep track of which account you're exporting FROM and which account you're importing TO.

 Create a profile for the New workspace by typing: